Bredgren/Bredgren.github.io/projects/index.markdown

 project_item: project_item.html
 ---

 Here you'll find all of my projects I think are worth sharing.
-With some of the recent projects I've been recording my development and posting them on [youtube](https://www.youtube.com/channel/UCfgnY89MkCnR1Q0p-YpTyXg) just for fun.
+For some of my recent projects I've been recording my development just for fun.
+The recordings may be found [here](https://www.youtube.com/channel/UCfgnY89MkCnR1Q0p-YpTyXg).

 <div id="project-container">
   <div class="project-list-div">